betterinfotech/adroit_tt/adroit/docs/Test suite.md

 We also require pyright checks to pass.

-pyright src
+"pyright src"

 ## Lint checks

 We also require ruff checks to pass.

-ruff check .
+"ruff check ."